dbg3220/inTune/docs/DesignDoc.md

 ### Static Code Analysis/Design Improvements

 ## Testing
-Currently only 85% of backend tests pass.
+Currently 100% of backend tests pass.

 ### Acceptance Testing
 Almost all acceptance tests pass.
 The only issues that we have run into is that users are unable to